 Filings using a commercial delivery service.
 If you file your submission using a commercial delivery service, your filing date is the date you deposit your submission by the last scheduled collection of the day for the type of delivery you use (such as two-day delivery or overnight delivery) with the commercial delivery service, provided that the submission meets the applicable requirements of the commercial delivery service and is properly addressed, and the delivery service meets one of the requirements listed below.
-If you deposit it later than that last scheduled collection that day, your filing date is the date of the next scheduled collection.
+If you deposit it later than that last scheduled collection of the day, or if there is no scheduled collection that day, your filing date is the date of the next scheduled collection.
 The delivery service must meet one of the following requirements: